Skip To Main Content

 In the year 2000, the ASB decided that Harbor High needed a mascot.
 They had a survey to gather suggested names, and then a subsequent vote was taken, and the Dragon Mascot was adopted.
 Not only was it just a Dragon, but they made sure it was a Chinese Water Dragon, because the colors of Purple and Teal are symbolic of the Water Dragon, keeping in line with our history with Marine life.

-Over time, the two slogans that have become a tradition are:
+Over time, the three slogans that have become a tradition are:

 No Dragon left Behind